Banking in Canada: Business lines of banks

-Second tier

-Notable second-tier banks include Canadian Western Bank, National Bank of Canada, Laurentian Bank, HSBC Bank Canada, which in November 2022 was taken over by RBC, and Tangerine Bank (formerly ING Bank of Canada and now a wholly owned subsidiary of Scotiabank).
-These second-tier organizations are largely Canadian domestic banking organizations or Canadian subsidiaries of foreign banks.
-Insurance companies in Canada have also created deposit-taking bank subsidiaries (for example Manulife Bank of Canada), and two notable non-bank consumer financial institutions are ATB Financial (a provincial financial institution owned by the Government of Alberta that operates similarly to a bank) and the Desjardins Group (an alliance of credit unions).

-Between July and September 2016, three new domestic Schedule 1 banks (Wealth One Bank of Canada, Exchange Bank of Canada, and UNI Financial Corp) have begun operating in Canada with an additional fourth bank poised to announce its commencement in the following month.
-When the fourth bank begins operations (Impak Finance Inc), it will be almost a 15% increase in domestic banks from 27 to 31.
-The new banks have identified niches compared to the wider reach of the "Big Five".
-Wealth One Bank of Canada aims to service the country's growing Chinese Canadian population with full Mandarin and Cantonese supported speakers.
-Exchange Bank of Canada deals exclusively in foreign currency services on a wholesale level to financial institutions and businesses.
-UNI Financial Corp. was formed as Caisses populaires acadiennes become the first Canadian credit union to obtain a federal bank charter.

-Financial crisis of 2008
+2008 financial crisis

 During the peak of the 2008 financial crisis, the Bank of Canada, along with the Canada Mortgage and Housing Corporation and the US Federal Reserve provided up to $114 billion of liquidity support to Canadian banks.
 Of this amount, $69 billion was part of the CMHC mortgage insurance program, a facility set up in 1954 to handle such situations.

 The World Economic Forum, In the 2010-2011 report Canada ranked 1st in the "Soundness of banks" indicator ranking as the world's soundest banking system for six consecutive years (2007-2013) according to reports by the World Economic Forum.
 Released in October 2010, Global Finance magazine put Royal Bank of Canada at number 10 among the world's safest banks and Toronto-Dominion Bank at number 15.